 What did I learn through this?
-First and foremost, that money was important, it was managed by both parents and the bills along with savings came before any fun spending.
+First and foremost, that money was important.
+It was managed by both parents and the bills along with savings came before any fun spending.
 Yet, what was the first thing I did when I was on my own?
 Ignore my savings account and spend my money until it was gone.

 In today’s world it is important to teach your children at a young age about bills, insurance, managing money and saving.
-You can begin teaching your child about money when they are as young as three.
+You can begin teaching your kids about money when they are as young as three.
 Start by explaining in simple terms about not getting every treat or every toy they take delight in.
 Explain you don’t have the money for that, but perhaps the both of you can add money to the piggy bank in order to go back for that item.

 As your child gets older, begin an allowance plan.
 Make every Sunday “payday” and never let that day go by without your child receiving his or her allowance.
 Give enough money that your child will be able to save for toys or other items, but not so much that child always has money on hand.